05F5/05f5/_pages/about.md

 permalink: /about
 ---

-# About
-### Why this event?
+### Does the world really need another open source event?

+Open Source Founders Summit is a business conference, not a tech conference.
 Open source companies face challenges and opportunities that proprietary software companies never encounter.
 General startup programs, investors and your own employees often won’t understand how to navigate these challenges or take advantage of the opportunities unless they have open source experience.
-The open source founders summit gives founders a place to learn from each other and support each other in building open source companies.
+Open Source Founders Summit gives founders a place to learn from each other and support each other in building open source companies.

+### What people said about OSFS 2024:

+“Thank you for organising this great event!
+Looking forward to the next year's already!”
+	– Michael Widenius, founder of MySQL and MariaDB

+ “For any current or future OSS founders in my network, if a very dense concentration of pertinent and actionable content delivered by smart and sincere speakers sounds like your cup of tea, keep an eye on their socials for next year’s dates.”
+	– Eyal Bukchin, CTO and co-founder, MetalBear

+ “Loved every moment of it.
+Thanks for taking the bet of building such a needed event.
+Looking forward for the second year!”
+– Elisabeth Poirier-Defoy, deputy executive director, MobilityData

 ### What is different about OSFS?